chapter three

 • Forecasting with TimeGPT

-• Anomaly detection with TimeGPT
+• Detecting anomalies with TimeGPT

-3.1 Defining generative pretrained Transformers
+3.1 Defining generative pretrained transformers

 3.2 Exploring TimeGPT